 In terms of real estate commission, typically, the seller pays 5-10% commission.
 Buyers will not have to pay this commission unless you hire a buyer’s agent.
 A buyer’s agent will split the commission with the listing agent unless it’s a for-sale-by-owner listing or a foreclosure.

 In some cases, buyers and sellers might reach an agreement to split the closing costs and commission differently.
 As long as the agreement is mutual, you can divide these extra fees up how you please.

 The last step is to register your property either in your name or as a corporation.
 Similar to an LLC in North America, many people buy property in Costa Rica through a Sociedad Anónima (SA) or Sociedad Limitada (SRL) corporation.
 Buying property through a corporation can actually simplify the purchase process.
 Just make sure that you have a real estate attorney who’s familiar with the steps.

 Bank financing is very different when it comes to Costa Rica real estate.
 Traditional mortgages aren’t widely available and are very expensive.
-House mortgage lenders in Costa Rica typically charge 10-15% interest so it’s best to finance through your home bank or use owner financing.
+House mortgage lenders in Costa Rica typically charge 10-15% interest, so it’s best to finance through your home bank or use owner financing.
 This is one of the main pitfalls of buying property in Costa Rica, but luckily, there are a few alternative options.

-As we mentioned before, the country has no MLS so shopping for property is a little different.
+As we mentioned before, the country has no MLS, so shopping for property is a little different.
 Many towns have real estate offices where you can browse listings in the area or look for the right real estate agent to consult with.